Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

 - When using `REPLACE_PARAMS=` `RCLONE_PARAMS=` becomes `RCLONE_PARAMS=" ${REPLACE_PARAMS} "`

 ---
+## Work Profiles & Users

+As of `v1.8` support for isolating & binding to work profiles or additional users has been included which may provide for some interesting use cases.

+When adding work profiles through sandboxing apps such as [Island](https://play.google.com/store/apps/details?id=com.oasisfeng.island) or [Shelter](https://play.google.com/store/apps/details?id=net.typeblog.shelter) it will create a virtual SD for your sandboxed apps.
+This virtual SD can now be used with rclone remount.

+- Work profile example #1 (Cloud Camera w/ Shelter)

+        open Shelter > find camera > clone to work profile

+        /sdcard/.rclone/.cloud-DCIM.param

+        1| BINDSD=1
+        2| SDBINDPOINT=DCIM
+        3| PROFILE=10
+        4| ISOLATE=1
+        5| CACHEMODE=writes
+        6|

+   **NOTE:** _Virtual SDs for work profiles & or additional users start at `/storage/emulated/`**10**.
+Additional profiles increase the ending directory integer (e.g. `/storage/emulated/`**11**).
+This integer is used with `PROFILE=`_
+---
 ## Known Issues

 - VLC  takes a long time to load media as it opens file in write mode when using it's internal browser.

    a.
 Create remote type alias for media dirs in rclone.conf and specify `CACHEMODE=off` in `/sdcard/.rclone/.ALIASNAME.param`

 - Encrypted devices can not mount until unlock